bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

     }
 ```

 In this example we see that we initially set our "counter" variable to 0, the loop will run and each time it gets to the end, it will increase the counter by one.
 The for loop will then evaluate the conditional expression.
-If it is ture, it will run again, if it is false it will stop running.
+If it is true, it will run again, if it is false it will stop running.

 Most of the time, for loops are used to iterate over all of the items in an array.
 Using the index access technique we can access each item in the array.
 To do this, we use the .length method as the stopping point for the loop.